 - Stress: If stress is causing your skin problems, solve the problem at the source!
 While it is unrealistic to eliminate all stress from your daily life, you can drastically reduce and manage it.
-Some popular methods of stress reduction include meditation, yoga, and exercise.
+Some popular methods of stress reduction include meditation, yoga, stress supplements and exercise.
 Find whichever de-stressing method works best for you and start building it into your routine.

 - Supplements: Your friends at Purolabs are here to give you a boost.
 Certain supplements have been scientifically shown to improve the appearance and performance of your skin.

 Collagen: Collagen is arguably one of the most popular skincare supplements on the market right now.
 Collagen is a protein that is one of the major building blocks of our skin.
 A study out of London showed that participants who took daily collagen supplements saw a 40% increase in their skin’s elasticity.
 Collagen is the key to youthful, glowing skin!